pagkly/Zed/Investopedia4/How Surcharges Add to the Cost of Goods and Services.md

 A variety of industries, such as the [[telecommunications]](https://www.investopedia.com/articles/markets/030216/worlds-top-10-telecommunications-companies.asp) and cable industries, regularly use surcharges to offset costs imposed on the business through federal, state, or local regulations.
 When regulations impose additional costs on the market, the business may adjust the surcharge instead of the price of the good or service.
 The fee is still being passed on to the consumer, but it is being done so in a more indirect way, through the surcharge.

 For example, a customer may see a regulatory recovery fee on a cable bill.
 The purpose of the regulatory recovery fee is to offset the burden on the cable provider for certain voice service fees imposed by various government entities.
 Another example of a cable surcharge is the fee to provide sports programming to the viewing market.
-In this case, the charge is to offset the premium the cable provider pays for the ability to broadcast the events.
+In this case, the charge is to offset the [[Premium|premium]] the cable provider pays for the ability to broadcast the events.

 If regulations raise the burden on a company by $1 per customer, the company may increase its regulatory recovery fee by $1.
 In this way, the company avoids having to absorb the loss or the full amount of the government fee, efficiently passing it on to the consumer.